Horses In Focus tips for Tuesday: Eye-catchers chosen by Timeform experts

 All of the day's Horses In Focus can be found within this article, which also includes a best bet selected by a member of the Timeform Sporting Life team.

-The Timeform Flags also appear on the Racecard + section, available for Sporting Life Plus members, on Sporting Life racecards.
+The Timeform Flags also appear on the Racecards + section, available for Sporting Life Plus members, on Sporting Life racecards.

 Tuesday's Horses In Focus